Error-First Callbacks

 Callback Patterns in Practice

-The simplest async callback pattern is sequential: do one thing, then in its callback, do the next thing.
+The simplest async callback pattern is sequential: do one thing, then start the next thing from its callback.

 fs.readFile("input.txt", "utf8", (err, data) => {